Stability, NIP, and NSOP; Model Theoretic Properties of Formulas via Topological Properties of Function Spaces: NIP

+Now we invoke the first result connecting this notion.
+First, we need a notion and a notation.
+If $X$ is any set and $A$ a subset of ${\Bbb R}^X$, then the topology of {\em pointwise convergence} on $A$ is that inherited from the usual product topology of ${\Bbb R}^X$; that is, the coarsest topology on $A$ for which the map $f\to f(x) : A\mapsto {\Bbb R}$ is continuous for every $x\in X$.
+We will denote the pointwise closure of $A$ in ${\Bbb R}^X$ by $cl_p(A)$.

-\begin{fct} Let $X$ be a compact Housdorff space and $A\subseteq C(X)$ be a pointwise bounded family of real-valued continuous functions from $X$.
+\begin{fct}[{\cite[465D]{Fremlin4}}] Let $X$ be a compact Housdorff space and $A\subseteq C(X)$ be a pointwise bounded family of real-valued continuous functions from $X$.
 Suppose that $\mu$ is a Radon measure on $X$.
-If $A$ has the $\mu$-almost NIP, then the poinwise closure of $A$, denoted by $cl_p(A)$, has the $\mu$-almost NIP and every element in $cl_p(A)$ is $\mu$-measurable. \end{fct}
+If $A$ is $\mu$-stable, then $cl_p(A)$ is $\mu$-stable and every element in $cl_p(A)$ is $\mu$-measurable. \end{fct}

-In \cite{Fremlin75} Fremlin obtained a remarkable result, it is called Fremlin's dichotomy: a set of measurable functions on a perfect measure space is either `good' (relatively countably compact for the pointwise topology and relatively compact for the topology of convergence in measure) or `bad' (with neither property).
+In \cite{Fremlin75} Fremlin obtained a remarkable result, which has become known as Fremlin's dichotomy: a set of measurable functions on a perfect measure space is either `good' (relatively countably compact for the pointwise topology and relatively compact for the topology of convergence in measure) or `bad' (with neither property).
 We recall that a subset $A$ of a topological space $X$ is {\em relatively countably compact} if every sequence of $A$ has a cluster point in $X$.